The Best Alternatives To VLC Media Player For Mac

 To play a video on VLC for Mac:

-With so much to offer, why would anyone choose any other app for their videos than VLC player?
-True, while QuickTime Player struggles with nearly every video encounter, VLC for Mac handles all the basics pretty well.
-But there’s so much more to discover in the land of video-playing features: multiple subtitles, audio extractions, ad-free web playback, AirPlay streaming, etc. Let’s see which VLC alternative for Mac offers it all.
+While QuickTime Player struggles with nearly every video encoder, VLC for Mac handles all the basics pretty well.
+But there’s so much more to discover in the land of video-playing features: multiple subtitles, audio extraction, ad-free web playback, AirPlay streaming, etc. So if you’re looking for modern-age media players, Setapp is your best bet.

-So while some might argue that VLC media player for Mac is still good, the truth is — lots has changed since 1996.
-New entrants like Elmedia Player with its built-in downloader and ad-free streaming, or Movist Pro with multiple-subtitle support and HDR improvement are winning the market.
+Lots has changed since 1996, the year when VLC was released.
+New entrants like Elmedia Player with its superb playback control and ad-free streaming, or Movist Pro with multiple-subtitle support and HDR improvements are winning the market.
 The one you choose should quite frankly depend on the features you’re going to use the most.

 Best of all, you don’t need to go all in and buy Elmedia Player or Movist Pro to see how they work.
-Both apps are available to you on a free seven-day trial from Setapp — a platform with over 150 Mac apps, where each one is the best for a particular task, whether it’s budgeting, retouching, or just getting things done.
-What might you be watching tonight?
+Both apps are available to you on a free seven-day trial from Setapp — a platform with hand-picked Mac and iPhone apps, where each one is the best for a particular task.